-During a district wide event, as the assessment are completed, documentation will be collected by the Facilities Managers (Campus Operations Section Chiefs) and then transmitted to the Campus Presidents (Campus Incident Commanders) and the AVP of Facilities (District Planning/Logistics Section Chief).
+During a district wide event, as the assessments are completed, documentation will be collected by the Facilities Managers (Campus Operations Section Chiefs) and then transmitted to the Campus Incident Commanders and the Senior AVP of Facilities (District Planning/Logistics Section Chief).

-The AVP of Facilities (District Planning/Logistics Section Chief) will ensure this information is shared with the District Incident Commander (SVP), Safety Officer (District Director of Environmental Health & Safety), and the District Director of Risk Management & Chief Risk Officer.
+The Senior AVP of Facilities (District Planning/Logistics Section Chief) will ensure this information is shared with the District Incident Commander (SVP, Finance and Operations), Safety Officer (District Director of Environmental Health & Safety), and the District Director of Risk Management & Chief Risk Officer.

-When deployed, DATs should utilize a damage assessment kits which should be stored by the Campus Incident Commanders.
+When deployed, DATs should utilize damage assessment kits which should be stored by the Campus Incident Commanders.
 Included within these kits are the following recommended items:

 - Whiteboard/markers used when taking photos by writing on the board the location, date, and other information to aide in the process of documenting the photos by Risk Management and other areas.

 - Flashlight

 - Insect repellent

 - Poncho rain gear

 - Portable phone charger

 - Gloves

 - First-aid kit

 - Eye protection

 - Dust mask

 - Hard hat

 - Digital Camera

 - Printed damage assessment forms

 - Rubber boots

 - Key Ring (Master Set)